Skip to main content

 🪄 AI Generator: Need to outline a document?
 Maybe you want to kickstart a project but don't want to spend hours setting things up.
 Let Taskade AI do the heavy lifting and structure your work in seconds.
 Describe your work in natural language or upload seed documents and resources for more tailored results.

-✏️ AI Assistant: Brainstorm, plan, outline, and write faster with smart suggestions powered by GPT-5, right inside the project editor.
+✏️ AI Assistant: Brainstorm, plan, outline, and write faster with smart suggestions powered by 11+ frontier AI models, right inside the project editor.
 Choose from a set of built-in /AI commands or tap into your custom agents for extra help.

 📄 Media Q&A: Add your documents and spreadsheets to projects, and use Taskade AI to extract valuable insights.
 Start a Q&A session with AI and ask questions about document contents using a conversational interface.